Universal plane curve and moduli spaces of 1-dimensional coherent sheaves: Introduction

 \subsection{Motivation}

-Simpson showed in~\cite{Simpson1} that for an arbitrary smooth projective variety $X$ and for an arbitrary numerical polynomial $P\in\bb Q[m]$ there is a coarse moduli space $M\defeq M_P(X)$ of semi-stable sheaves on $X$ with Hilbert polynomial $P$, which turns out to be a projective variety.
+C.~Simpson showed in~\cite{Simpson1} that for an arbitrary projective variety $X$ and for an arbitrary numerical polynomial $P\in\bb Q[m]$ there is a coarse moduli space $M\defeq M_P(X)$ of semi-stable sheaves on $X$ with Hilbert polynomial $P$, which turns out to be a projective variety.

-In general $M$ contains a closed subvariety of sheaves that are not locally free on their support.
-Its complement $M_B$ is then an open dense subset whose points are sheaves that are locally free on their support.
-So, one could consider $M$ as a compactification of $M_B$.
+In general $M$ contains a closed subvariety $M'$ of sheaves that are not locally free on their support.
+Its complement $M_B$ is then an open subset whose points are sheaves that are locally free on their support.
+If $M$ is irreducible, then $M_B$ is dense and hence one could consider $M$ as a compactification of $M_B$.
 We call the sheaves from the boundary $M\smallsetminus M_B$ \textit{singular}.
 It is an interesting question whether and how one could replace the boundary of singular sheaves by one which consists entirely of vector bundles with varying and possibly reducible supports.
 This problem for one-dimensional sheaves on a projective plane was dealt with in~\cite{MyGermanDiss} and \cite{IenaTrmPaper1}.
 The case of torsion-free sheaves on a surface is considered in~\cite{TrautmannTikhMark}.

 It is known (see~\cite{LePotier},~\cite{Freiermuth}) that the universal plane cubic curve may be identified with the fine Simpson moduli space of stable coherent sheaves on $\P_2$ with Hilbert polynomial $3m+1$.
 In~\cite{IenaTrmPaper1} it has been shown that the blowing-up of the universal plane cubic curve along its universal singular locus may be seen as a construction which substitutes the sheaves which are not vector bundles (on their $1$-dimensional support) by vector bundles (on support).